(Some info taken from Wikipedia)

 There are a number of characters whose stories are told across a number of titles.

 Norman Osborn, the central focus of Dark Reign, features in most of the on-going series and mini-series linked to the Dark Reign storyline.
-Brian Bendis notes that "people know he's a bastard, but ignore it as long he gives them safety".
+Brian Bendis notes that "people know he's a bad guy, but ignore it as long he gives them safety".
 The character is shown as willing to destroy anything that would threaten his new status as public hero.
 Writer Matt Fraction has commented that as the Iron Patriot, he is a "showman in armor".
 Across multiple titles, the character has been shown as mentally unstable.